saracemal/backend-interview-prep/README.md

  .map will perform an action on the array and mutates it into a new array.
  .collext functions similarly to .map.
  .select will perform an action on the array and return a new array.

+ 9. What is the difference between a class and a module?
+ A class has attributes and methods and can have instances created of them.
+A module is a collection of methods and constants which can be mixed with other modules or classes.

+ 10. What is the difference between Hash and JSON?
+Hash is a Ruby class, a collection of key/value pairs that allows accessing values by keys.
+JSON is a string in a specific format for sending data.